 Note values create the shift pattern for the Step sequence.
-Notes are specified in half-steps from the last latched note (represented as 0).
-Thus, this series of notes: 0, 4, 7 will play a triad in sequence.
-Note values can range from -128 to +127, with negative numbers shifting below the latched note.
+The note number of each played key is shifted according this value.
+Note values can range from -128 to +127, with negative numbers shifting below the played note.

-Velocity values shift each steps velocity up or down from the last latched note played or received.
+Velocity values shift each steps velocity up or down from the last note played or received.
 Values range from -127 to +127 (with 0 representing the origin value).